See Burning Man Art on the J Resort Neon Line in Reno

 Distance from Reno: About 36 miles (or 35-40 minute drive).

-Virginia City is literally teething with history and is my personal favorite place on this list and if you decide to visit, I know you’ll love it too.
-There’s quirky shops, old town saloons, abandoned mine tours, a beautifully old cemetery, historic hotels, gold panning, and ghosts.
+Virginia City is bursting at the seams with history and is one of my favorite places to visit.
+One visit and I know you’ll love it too.
+There’s quirky shops, old town-style saloons, abandoned mine tours, a beautifully historic cemetery, historic hotels, gold panning and ghosts.
 Wait…what?

 That’s right.
-Virginia City is renowned as one of the most haunted places in not just the state, but the country.
+Virginia City is renowned as the most haunted place in Nevada.
 While I’ve personally never seen one, I have had a couple of “weird” experiences that made me a believer.
 I’ve also been shown photographs from locals that were pretty convincing.
 You never know, you may end up having a spooky experience yourself.